-The researcher tries to place himself consciously inside and outside the artistic center or centers of "Plexus Black Box," he was conscious that to do it and to describe his ongoing-living-experience as it was/is lived was a hard task, something which at the same time changed his earlier perceptions and provided him with new outside and inside views.
-Ecker in "The Possibility of a Multicultural Art Education" describes this kind of change of perception:
+The researcher was also conscious that, trying consciously to place himself inside and outside the artistic center or centers of Plexus Black Box and to describe his ongoing-living-experience as it "was/is lived," was a hard task to be accomplished, something which at the same time was changing his earlier perceptions and providing him with new outside and inside views.

 What I have learned is that placing oneself in an artistic center of another culture inevitably changes not only one's earlier perceptions of that culture and its arts but also provides a new "outside" view of one's own culture, art, and art education.
-(18)
+155